pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_provision_retirement_state_machines/chapter.md

 ### Basic Resource

 The _basic resource_ retirement state machines are used if the service catalog item definition doesn't specify a retirement playbook to run.
-The selection of state machine is automatic and depends on the configured value for the **Remove Resources?** dropdown in the **Retirement** tab of the service definition (see [Remove Resources?
+The selection of state machine is automatic and depends on the configured value for the **Remove Resources?** dropdown in the **Retirement** tab of the service definition (see screenshot [Remove Resources?
 Dropdown](#i2))

 ![Remove Resources?
 Dropdown](images/screenshot2.png)